Liz McDonald: Reintroduction (2013)

 On 30 May 2013, it was confirmed that Callard would be returning as Liz later that year; her return scenes aired in October 2013.
 Speaking of her return, Callard told itv.com: "I am coming home and I can't wait.
 I am so excited to be back, I have missed Liz so it will be great to play her again.
 Hopefully her skirts will have got a little bit longer, but we will see!"

 In October 2013, Callard revealed that Liz would have a boyfriend in an upcoming plot, saying: "She [Liz] is telling everyone she's single, but there is someone coming in for Liz.
 My God, it's so exciting, but I can't reveal anything else yet."
 Tabloids reported that Liz's boyfriend would be portrayed by Jimi Mistry, but this was later proved to be false.
-It was later revealed that Liz would embark on a romance with Tony Stewart, portrayed by Terrance Maynard in an upcoming storyline.
+It was later revealed that Liz would embark on a romance with Tony Stewart, portrayed by Terence Maynard in an upcoming storyline.
 Speaking of the plot, Maynard said; "It was always going to be the case that they'd get together, so I knew that from the start.
 What the writers weren't sure about was what would develop between Tony and Eileen and whether there'd be any tensions there.
 Liz and Tony are a bit of a double act and I think that could go further.
-I think at the moment Tony's really genuine with Liz - I don't think he's trying to deceive her in any way.
+I think at the moment Tony's really genuine with Liz – I don't think he's trying to deceive her in any way.
 I don't know who is 'the one' for Tony, but he's definitely happy with Liz!"

 On 31 March 2016, it was reported that Callard would be taking a break from the serial due to her battle with depression; a show source confirmed, "She is taking some time off whilst her doctors look for a suitable alternative".

 On 29 April 2016, it was confirmed that she would resume filming the following week, with Callard writing on Twitter, "Oh thank you so much for all your fab messages!
 I’m much better!
 Back to work next week!!!
 Hurray, watch out Weatherfield!!
 Xxx."